Symptom

 Cause

-One possible reason is that you are trying to upload a file that is not encoded in UTF-8.
+One possible reason is that a file not encoded in UTF-8 is being uploaded.

 Resolution

-To check the encoding of the file, you can open the file with the free tool Notepad++.
+To check the encoding of the file, open it using the tool Notepad++.

-It is always good to check if you are getting files from different banks or from the same bank in different ways so that the file is transmitted with a different encoding.
-Please keep in mind that the system can only set one encoding per import format.
+It is recommended to verify whether files are being received from different banks or from the same bank through different methods, as this may result in a different file encoding.
+Note that the system allows only one encoding per import format.

 Keywords